-- i. the inmobilisation in the control(s) at the end of the tests were not provided for any study - ii., iii and iv. no analytical measurement of test concentrations for any of the studies were provided.
+- i. the inmobilisation in the control(s) at the end of the tests were not provided in any of the studies - ii., iii and iv. there were no analytical measurement of test concentrations for any of the providedstudies,

 Therefore, validity criteria are not fulfilled.